duongpham17/autoclicker-application-window/README.md

     com.apple.quarantine → Gatekeeper has locked it and won’t let it run because it’s
     - xattr -cr path/to/applciation.app
     to then remove and allow it to work again

+9. If packaging and theres no .exe file, try building in a terminal with administrator